-Social Networking Sites make Customer Service the New Killer Business App
+Social Media Makes Customer Service the New Killer Business App

-We often train clients’ employees in the art of customer service, but, up until recently, we have not touched on the power of Social Networking as it relates to creating highly satisfied, loyal customers.
-Our goal is to share with you information that will raise your awareness about the power of Social Networking when it comes to customer service.
+We often train clients’ employees in the art of customer service, but, up until recently, we have not touched on the power of Social Media as it relates to creating highly satisfied, loyal customers.
+Our goal is to share with you information that will raise your awareness about the power of Social Media when it comes to customer service.

 Before the Internet explosion, customer service rants and raves (but, let’s face it, mostly rants) were passed on, to a handful of the customer’s friends via phone conversations or in-person gatherings.
 Sometimes the company heard about the rants and raves from a phone call through which the customer often had to press several different buttons to speak to the right person.
 There were a lot of steps for the customer to take in order to provide feedback and many disgruntled customers simply gave up, leaving the company clueless.

 Those days are gone.
-Today, because of the Internet and the popularity of Social Networking sites, customer reviews can be sent to hundreds of people almost instantly.
+Today, because of the Internet and the popularity of Social Media, customer reviews can be sent to hundreds of people almost instantly.
 This should give organizations something to think about, because, most likely, customers’ experiences with your organization can be read about by hundreds of people, including current and potential customers.
-Suddenly, the power has shifted from the hands of a few high level executives to the fingertips of thousands of blog owners, and Social Networking site users.
-With sites such as Yelp.com, Twitter.com, Facebook.com, and even Google Maps, customers can immediately share their experiences, good and bad, with hundreds of people.
+Suddenly, the power has shifted from the hands of a few high level executives to the fingertips of thousands of blog owners, and Social Media users.
+With avenues such as Yelp, Twitter, Facebook, and even Google Places, customers can immediately share their experiences, good and bad, with hundreds of people.

 Think about it like a math equation: great customer experience x 5 friends the customer told through word of mouth = 6 people with a positive view of the company who are now highly likely to do new or repeat business with this company.
 Now, instead of the 5 friends they told through word of mouth, it’s hundreds of the customer’s connections who are now reading this review online.
 These very experiences are what many people will read about when deciding whether or not to do business with the company.
 As a leader in your company today, it’s never been more important to ensure that your team is providing top notch customer service.
 Word travels fast and far.